Free Shipping on Orders over $50Shop Now

 Unlike today, when the cranberry is confined to sauces, the occasional cookie, and the more spirited health food bar, the Native Americans used it to treat a range of ailments, from arrow wounds to fevers.
 What gave the berry its power, though, was its acid and high sugar content, which also made it a preservative.
 It lasted throughout the winter in dried cakes and extended the shelf life of dried meat for Native Americans on the trail in such foods as pemmican.
 Of course, it was also flavorful and healthy fresh fruit.

-As we’re reminded each fall, the Native Americans introduced the settlers to the cranberry, who also found it useful as a food, preservative, and medicine.
+Halloween Marshmallows, who also found it useful as a food, preservative, and medicine.

 Other European-Americans caught on: whalers and sailors discovered that the cranberry could fight scurvy and Ulysses Grant sent cranberries to Union soldiers at the Siege of Petersburg.
 During World War II, the U.S. Government sent troops a variety of fruits and candies, including a million pounds of dried cranberries each year.